litaio/lita-irc/README.md

 ## Configuration

-lita-irc has configuration attributes for all the underlying [Cinch](https://github.com/cinchrb/cinch) robot's options.
-The documentation for [Cinch's options](http://rubydoc.info/github/cinchrb/cinch/file/docs/bot_options.md) detail all of them.

-The attributes listed below are either fundamental to making the bot work, or have defaults provided by Lita that take precedence over Cinch's defaults.

 ### Required attributes

 * `server` (String) - The name of the IRC server Lita should connect to.
-Default: `nil`.
 * `channels` (Array<String>) - An array of channels Lita should join upon connection.
-Default: `nil`.

 ### Optional attributes

 * `user` (String) - The username for Lita's IRC account.
-Default: `"Lita"".
+Default: `"Lita"`.
 * `password` (String) - The password for Lita's IRC account.
 Default: `nil`.
 * `realname` (String) - The "real name" field for Lita's IRC account.
 Default: `"Lita"`.

-### Lita-specific attributes

 * `log_level` (Symbol) - Sets the log level for Cinch's loggers.
 By default, Cinch's loggers are disabled.
 Default: `nil`.

 **Note**: `config.robot.name` is used as Lita's IRC nickname. `config.adapters.irc.nick` is ignored.

+### Additional Cinch options

+Under the hood, lita-irc uses [Cinch](https://github.com/cinchrb/cinch) for the IRC connection.
+Cinch has several [configuration options](http://www.rubydoc.info/github/cinchrb/cinch/file/docs/bot_options.md) that you may want to set.
+To do this, assign a proc/lambda to `config.adapters.irc.cinch`. lita-irc will yield the Cinch configuration object to the proc, so you can configure it as you'd like.
+Note that for the options listed in the sections above, those values will overwrite anything set in the proc.

 ### Example